 Ironheart

-Riri Williams, known as Ironheart, is a teenage genius who builds her own high-tech suit inspired by Iron Man.
-Her intelligence and inventiveness set her apart, as she uses her skills to fight crime and protect her community.
-Riri represents a new generation of heroes, embodying themes of empowerment, innovation, and resilience.
-As a Black female superhero, she inspires young people to pursue careers in science and technology.
+Riri Williams, better known as Ironheart, is a teenage genius who crafts her own high-tech suit inspired by Iron Man.
+Her intelligence, resourcefulness, and resilience set her apart as she uses her skills to fight crime and uplift her community.
+More than just a superhero, Riri represents a new generation of innovators, showing young Black girls that brilliance and courage go hand in hand.

 Shuri